 Roy stepped forward with his chin held high and a stoic face.
 He didn't acknowledge the Crow.
 New recruits?
 What is this place?

 "Ah.
 Always the military man aren't you, son?"
 He circled Roy, examining the younger man.
 "Always so cool and collected.
 Always keeping it under control.
-Though I've heard you have quite the…fiery temper."
+Though I've heard you have quite the…fiery temper if prodded."
 He chuckled.
 "I'm afraid you got that from me.
 Your mother was the calm one."

 "I'd say you've been thoroughly healed.
 Though that left leg still needs a little work.
 I'm sorry I haven't been as attentive to it as your other injuries.
 Macer did quite a number on it, didn't he?"
 The Crow stopped in front of him.
 "Why don't we sit down for dinner?
 I'm sure your body would appreciate the nourishment.
 I can't have my son looking like a corpse."
 He sat at the head of the far end of the table and two men brought out plates of food.
 "Finest in Aerugo, General.
 Sit down."

 Roy heard the click of a gun near his head and slid his eyes toward the sound.
 A man glared at him from behind the weapon.

 These people are really starting to aggravate me.

 He took a seat to the side of the Crow, who was waiting patiently, and watched the older man suspiciously, waiting for some kind of trick.
 "I promise there is no type of poison in the food, General."
 And to prove his point, the Crow leaned over and took a bite from the plate in from of Roy.
 "I am not so heartless as to kill my own son."

 "What's the catch?"
 Roy challenged, placing his cuffed hands on the table and straightening his back.